-As an employer where women make up 78% of the workforce, Battersea is committed to gender equality, and gender pay gap reporting is an important element of transparency in helping us to achieve this.
+As an employer where women make up 81% of the workforce, Battersea is committed to gender equality, and gender pay gap reporting is an important element of transparency in helping us to achieve this.

 This commitment is part of our wider organisational commitment to diversity and inclusion.
-We are proud that our female staff are well represented across all pay quartiles including at the most senior level - at the snapshot date four of our six Director posts were held by women.
+We are proud that our female staff are well represented across all pay quartiles including at the most senior level - at the snapshot date five of our nine staff in our top Director grade posts were held by women.